MIT-LAE/APCEMM/README.md

 The input file options are explained via comments in the file `rundirs/SampleRunDir/input.yaml`

-Advanced simulation parameters hidden in the input files (e.g. Domain size, grid spacing, aerosol bin size ratios, etc) can be modified in `Code.v05-00/src/include/Parameters.hpp`
+Advanced simulation parameters hidden in the input files (e.g. Aerosol bin size ratios, minimum/max bin aerosol sizes, etc) can be modified in `Code.v05-00/src/include/Parameters.hpp`.